 Immerse yourself in Mongolian culture.
 Witness the art of hunting with trained eagles at the Golden Eagle Festival, visit nomadic families, and explore the history of the Mongol Empire.
 Explore the rugged landscapes that Mongolians call home, and discover the art, music and beliefs they inspire.

-Meet your tour leader at the airport in Ulaanbaatar, Mongolia’s cosmopolitan capital, and settle into the iconic five-star Blue Sky Hotel, the only hotel located directly on Sukhbaatar Square, the city’s central plaza.
+Meet your tour leader at the airport in Ulaanbaatar, Mongolia’s cosmopolitan capital, and settle into the five-star Novotel Ulaanbaatar.
 Enjoy a welcome dinner with your fellow travelers.
 (D)

 Explore cosmopolitan Ulaanbaatar, home to almost half of Mongolia’s three million citizens.
-Visit Gandantegchenlin Monastery, the center of Mongolian Buddhism, and trace the country’s history from the Stone Age through Genghis Khan to the present at the National Museum of Mongolia.
+Visit Gandantegchenlin Monastery, the center of Mongolian Buddhism, and trace the country’s history from the Stone Age through Genghis Khan to the present at the Chinggis Khaan National Museum.
 (B,L,D)

 Experience life on the steppe.
 At the ger of a family of nomadic herders who pasture their animals near sacred Mt.
 Hugnu Khan, cook and share a meal and ride horses.
 Settle into an elegant ger ecolodge for a two-night stay in the shadow of Elsen Tasarhai, an area of sand dunes in the midst of the vast steppe grasslands.
 (B,L,D)